 We want to thank our sponsor, Teleflex for powering our ACEP19, Disaster Medicine Section meeting, and award luncheon.

 The American College of Emergency Physicians (ACEP) is excited to help announce the Until Help Arrives program, which was developed to educate and empower the public to take action and provide lifesaving care before professional help arrives.
 We hope that you will find this information helpful in preparing to act when the need arises.

 The Until Help Arrives program encourages the public to take these five steps in situations where someone may have a life-threatening injury due to trauma:

-Port-au-Prince, Haiti - Patient is suffering from old wound as result of earthquake which had significant dead tissue, gangrene, infection, and maggots.
+Port-au-Prince, Haiti - The patient is suffering from an old wound as a result of an earthquake, which had significant dead tissue, gangrene, infection, and maggots.
 Wound cleaning and planning for admission for likely amputation due to gangrene.
 Photo courtesy of Christina Bloem, MD.

 The "Stop the Bleed" campaign is designed to provide civilians with the knowledge and tools to help control severe bleeding.
 Start a "Stop the Bleed" program in your local community.

 For inquiries, questions, or comments about the section, please send an email to the staff liaison

 Disaster Section members may send an email to all members of this section via the section e-list at acep_disastermedicinesection@ConnectedCommunity.org

 You can also access the engagED Disaster Medicine Section Community by clicking here